 A general overview of the Rally program as administered by AKC

 A good over view and description of this growing new sport.

 Describes some of the essential differences between Novice level obedience UKC and AKC trials.
-Some very interesting descriptions with some good links for more information.
+Some very interesting descriptions but unfortunately a little outdated.
+Still it is a personal account.

 This is a good introduction to clicker training.

 The essence of clicker training is that the dog is guided, not forced into the desired behavior.
 Many dogs enjoy puzzling things out, and really like this form of training.
 It takes a lot of patience, but is entirely non-confrontational.
 If you learn and understand clicker training you will not only be more effective in training dogs, but you will probably also improve your people handling skills.
 There is a publication called the Clicker Journal that further develops these concepts (by a variety of authors).